 Exploring our living futures

-Students in the Biodesign Challenge are exploring how we might harness these advancements for ourselves and the environment, how these new applications might look and function, and how they might affect our lives and environment.
+Students in the Biodesign Challenge are exploring how we might harness these advancements, how these new applications might look and function, and how they might affect our lives and environment.

 Growing our building materials—perhaps even whole structures—is just one way biotechnology is changing architecture and urban design.